siananigans/Data-mining/docs/proposal/proposal.md

 ### Introduction

-Our proposed project is a Python web app to aid studying.The application will allow users to upload text or link a webpage, from which a number of questions can be generated  The answers the user will give for the questions will be corrected by the application and then release a score to the user.
+Our proposed project is a Python web app to aid studying.The application will allow users to upload text or link a webpage, from which a number of questions can be generated
+The answers the user will give for the questions will be corrected by the application and then release a score to the user.
+This web-app is supposed to help students prepare and practice for an exam.
+For the moment we are focusing on CASE 4 modules to train our data as we are most familiar with that.
+Once we feel it performs to standard we can expand to other modules.

 ### Outline

 The application can be broken down into several (number) components.

 <br />
+The main aspect of the project is Natural Language Processing.
+We need to be able to take the text given, process it and ask the user questions on it.

 The bulk of the project is the AI for creating questions and answers based on text.
 For this we will need to work with Natural language processing, we plan to do this with a Neural Network algorithm.

 <br />

-The other components consist of: a text uploader, a ‘scoring system’, a HTML linking and scraping system, a log-in system and a user interface.
+The other components consist of: a text uploader, a ‘scoring system’, a HTML linking and scraping system, a log-in/account system and a user interface.

 ### Background